jacero-io/kode-operator/README.md

 * Define your development environments using CRDs for consistent and repeatable setups.
 * Integrated security tools like Falco and Envoy proxy protect your environments.
-* OpenTelemetry standards provide deep insights into your development environments.
+* OpenTelemetry standards provide deep insights.
-* Manage a variety of development environments such as Code-server, Webtop, Alnoda, and Jupyter.
+* Manage a variety of development environments such as Code-server, Webtop, Jupyter.
 * Easily extendable to support additional environments and tools beyond the current offerings.
+* Customize your development environment beforehand by building your own images or inject scripts into the Kode instance using [init plugins]().

 ## Key Concepts